brian1917/vcodeMitigationExpire/README.md

 github.com/brian1917/vcodeapi

 ## Parameters
-`-config`: path to json config file
+`-config`: path to JSON config file

 ## Logging
 The first run will create `vcodeMitigationExpire.log` and all subsequent runs will append to that file.